prateekpandey14/Explorer/Contribution.md

+# Contribution Guide

-To contribute in openebs/maya firstly, you forked the openebs/maya repository.
-Maybe that was an hour ago or a few days ago.
+To contribute openebs/maya firstly, you have to fork the openebs/maya repository.
 In any case, before you start working on your issue, sync your repository with the upstream openebs/maya master.
 Syncing ensures your repository has the latest changes.

 ### To sync your repository:
 Open a terminal on your local host.
 Change directory to the maya-fork root.